-- Staff training on the new code of practice, delivered by the Educational Psychologist - Whole staff training on implementing the Read Write Inc. Programme including the 'One to One' intervention package - All Teaching Assistants have received 'Lego Therapy' training - Staff have also attended various training, as required, which has included use of maths manipulatives, Fizzy and Clever hands training, Language through Colour, Clicker 7. - Whole School training for the Autism Education Trust - Nurture UK Training - Team Teach Training Training for behaviour needs.
+- Staff training on the new code of practice, delivered by the Educational Psychologist - Whole staff training on implementing the Read Write Inc. programme including the 'One to One' intervention package - All Teaching Assistants have received 'Lego Therapy' training - Staff have also attended various training, as required, which has included use of maths manipulatives, ASD/ADHD awareness, Fizzy and Clever hands training, Makaton, Cued Articulation, Speech and Language small group support training, Read, Write Inc. Spelling, Language through Colour, Clicker 7. - ASD Champions course has been completed by the SENDCo and 3 of the Teaching Assistants are also completing this course to provide expertise for children with Autistic Spectrum Disorder. - Training for behaviour needs

-All future training will be dependent on the needs of the children and the knowledge and experience of the staff to ensure that pupils receive 'Quality First Teaching' at whatever level children are at.
+All future training will be dependent on the needs of the children and the knowledge and experience of the staff to ensure that pupils receive 'Quality First Teaching' at whatever level the children are at.

 3e.
-Additional support for learning that is available to pupils with special educational needs
+Additional support for learning that is available to pupils with special educational needs.
 As part of our budget we receive 'notional SEN funding'.
 This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEN support.
-The amount of support required for each pupil to make good progress will be different in each case and a full list of the interventions we can offer is on our provision map.
-It may be that they require extra assistance for a short period of time in order to make progress.
-In very few cases a very high level of resource is required.
-The funding arrangements require schools to provide up to £6000 per year, per child, of resource for pupils with high needs, and above that amount the Local Authority should provide top up to the school.
+The amount of support required for each pupil to make good progress will be different in each case and a full list of the interventions we can offer is on our Provision Maps.